mvysny/mvysny.github.io/_posts/2020-11-19-tcp-ip-sucks.md

   connection to appear as being used for the load-balancer/proxy/firewall, so that they don't kill it.
-* ACKs (acknowledge messages, sent after every request, to confirm that the request has indeed be received).
+* ACKs (acknowledge messages, sent after every request, to confirm that the request has indeed been received).

 ### ping

-The only way to remedy the connection being dropped as unused is to send a protocol-specific `ping` packets.
+The only way to remedy the connection being dropped as unused is to send a protocol-specific `ping` packets periodically.
-In order to detect a dead TCP/IP connection (since TCP/IP is not going to figure it out itself), the other side needs to respond with a `pong` message.
+In order to detect a dead TCP/IP connection (since the TCP/IP stack is not going to figure it out itself), the other side needs to respond with a `pong` message.
 If the `pong` is not received, the connection is considered broken and corrective measures